 Welcome to the Joint Science and Technology Institute (JSTI)

-The 2015 dates have been announced.
-The JSTI will be held July 18 - July 31, 2015 in Edgewood, MD, and at research facilities around the area.
+The 2015 JSTI was held July 18 - July 31, 2015 in Edgewood, MD, and at research facilities around the area.
+The 2016 JSTI dates and application information will be posted in late 2015.

 The Joint Science and Technology Institute for Students is a two-week, all expenses paid, residential program for current high school students in the United States.
 Students will participate in research projects mentored by Department of Defense research scientists.
 The purpose of the program is to expose students to scientific research through hands-on projects, to enable students to work with real-world scientists, and to increase studentsí awareness of career opportunities in related fields.